The Wanton Dairymaid Trilogy, Book 1

-Ever the bold adventuress, Lucy Waltham has decided to go hunting for a husband.
-But first she needs some target practice.
-So she turns to her brother’s best friend, Jeremy Trescott, the Earl of Kendall, to hone her seductive wiles on him before setting her sights on another man.
-But her practice kisses spark a smoldering passion—one that could send all her plans up in smoke.
+Lucy Waltham is hunting for a husband, but she needs some target practice.
+She turns to her brother’s cold-as-ice best friend, Jeremy Trescott, the Earl of Kendall, to test her seductive wiles on him before setting her sights on another man.
+But her practice kisses spark a smoldering passion–one that could send all her plans up in smoke.

 4 1/2 Stars and Top Pick!, Romantic Times

 “With a daring debut, the first in a back-to-back trilogy, Dare is on the path to stardom.
 From the hilarious opening to the poignant climax, Dare uses wit and wisdom, humor and sensuality to relate a tale of tangled love that reveals her ability to touch hearts with her appealing characters.”

 Starred Review, Publisher’s Weekly

 “Dare seems to have fit all the best of romance into one novel, from sensuous interludes and crafty humor to endearing multidimensional characters.”

 “This is an exceptional debut novel, from the first hilarious “practice” session to the gradual melting of Jem’s outward reserve and Lucy’s maturing realization of whom she really loves.
 A beautifully crafted tale that captivates with sassy wit, a lush, sweetly intense sensuality, and an abundance of beautifully articulated, appealing characters.”

 “Dare’s dazzling debut is an irresistible combination of Austenesque wit and sexy romance.”